 From this point, you have the seed for an online business, a person-to-person real life business, or both.
 Both is best.
 Why?
 Because putting a skill or knowledge into real-life practice polishes those skills and helps you build on them, but having a website or blog that teaches how to do what you know how to do (whew!) reaches a vastly larger audience.

 If you decide that an online business is something you want to pursue, decide if a website or blog best suits your purposes.
 A website is generally composed of static pages that rarely change.
-You post information, product photos, perhaps, some ads, and that’s it.
+You post information, product photos, perhaps, some ads, and won’t be updating it terribly often.
 A blog is livelier with new information every few days.
 Many companies have both a blog and a website.

 Let’s use the example of Carolyn who knows how to can everything from fresh salmon to lentils.
 Her pantry is full to the brim of her home-canned goods, and she decides to take this skill and put it to work.
 Carolyn can approach food co-ops, churches, moms groups, even her county extension office to see where she might begin to teach classes.
 With a bit of local advertising and emails to friends and family in the area, she’s ready to begin.
 If her classes are helpful and interesting, word will spread and she’ll have other teaching opportunities.
 People will pay good money to learn something new.

 Carolyn can easily put her knowledge of canning on the internet.
 She’ll need a website to call her own and some time to put her blog or website together, but once it’s finished, it can also be a source of income.
 An inexpensive video camera can record segments of her live classes or short demos in her own home.
-Posted on her site and YouTube, they are sure to draw visitors.
+Posted on her site and YouTube, they are sure to draw visitors and blogs, websites, YouTube can all be monetized in one way or another.

 To whoever invented the internet, thank you!!